Special Educational Needs and Disabilities (SEND)

 Special Educational Needs and Disabilities at Exning Primary School

-Every student at Exning Primary School has the opportunity to follow all National Curriculum subjects, with Quality First Teaching designed to allow all learners to access the curriculum.
+Every student at Exning Primary School will follow the National Curriculum, with Quality First Teaching designed to allow all learners to access the curriculum.
 However, some children may require extra support to allow them to achieve their potential, and this is where our SEND support is offered.

 Our SEND Policy can be found here